 Tax deductions for self-employed individuals

-With the uncertain economic times, you might think of starting a side business to complement your income or even become your own boss!
-Luckily, there are deductions in the US tax code specifically for the self-employed individuals!
+With the current uncertain economic times, you might think of starting a side business to complement your income or even becoming your own boss!
+Luckily, there are many tax deductions in the US tax code just for you!

 Who is considered self-employed?